 Many Catholics like to pray the Stations of the Cross as a Lenten devotion, but have you ever discussed the experience of the Stations with others?
 Download a free set of questions for private reflection or group discussion.
 These questions are appropriate for adult faith formation groups or older students.
 Gather your catechists or teachers together to discuss the Stations before praying the devotion in the parish.
 Invite your teen group to reflect on some of the questions before leading the Living Stations.
 Or provide copies in the pews for parishioners to consider during a weekly experience of the Stations of the Cross.
 Help those you serve apply the lessons of the Stations to their own lives.

-Gary Jansen is senior editor of religion and spirituality at the Crown Publishing Group.
-He is the author of several books, including Station to Station: An Ignatian Journey through the Stations of the Cross and The 15-Minute Prayer Solution: How One Percent of Your Day Can Transform Your Life.
+Gary Jansen is the author of several books, including Station to Station: An Ignatian Journey through the Stations of the Cross and The 15-Minute Prayer Solution: How One Percent of Your Day Can Transform Your Life.
 A popular lecturer and commentator, Jansen has appeared on A&E, the Sundance Channel, the Travel Channel, CNN.com, and NPR.
 He and his family live in New York.